gactocat/himalayan/README.md

 # 🐥 himalayan

-API server of clean architecture implementation in Kotlin.
+API server in Kotlin.
+This repository is designed based on [The Twelve Factor App](https://12factor.net/) and The Clean Architecture.

 ## Run